mtbuffum/NBA-Point-Calculator/README.md

 ---
 Note: This Project was made for Educational Purposes and does use the Data Given by the NBA_API

+## Future Steps:
+-Learn how to Normalize the Data more efficiently
+-Fit a better learning model to the data

 ## How to Run

 ### 1. Install Requirements